retirement planning | february 10, 2025

 In recent years, the financial independence and retire early (FIRE) movement has gained a notable level of traction, especially among millennials and younger members of Generation X. Generally, the goal for FIRE enthusiasts is to curb expenses, save aggressively, and ultimately amass enough investable assets and budget flexibility to gain financial independence.

 The meaning of financial independence varies.
 To some, it means fully retiring at an early age and never working again.
 To others, it means never fully retiring but foregoing the stress and time commitment of a typical nine-to-five job in exchange for work that ignites their passion or affords them greater control of their schedule and paycheck (commonly referred to as “Barista” FIRE).
-Some want to save aggressively now so they can spend more later (aka “Fat” FIRE), while others want to save aggressively now and always live frugally, spending at the same lower levels to which they’ve now grown accustomed (aka “Lean” FIRE).
+Some want to save aggressively now so that they can spend more later (aka “Fat” FIRE), while others want to save aggressively now and always live frugally, spending at the same lower levels to which they’ve now grown accustomed (aka “Lean” FIRE).

 Despite their differences, successful early financial independence seekers share several common characteristics.
 They’re personally committed to saving a significant portion of their income and have therefore trained themselves to live on less.
 Regardless of enjoyment, they tend to view their careers as fluid resources for generating income, wealth, and financial autonomy.
 Because they see work as a means to a happier and less stressful lifestyle, they’re generally open to the idea of “unretiring” (i.e., picking up work in retirement)—whether to reduce financial strain, increase personal fulfillment, or both.

 That said, for a variety of reasons, many investors who want to retire earlier than age 65 may feel it’s unrealistic to achieve that goal in their 40s or early 50s.
 And in many cases, they are correct.
-Therefore, in this article, we will focus on the less extreme (and more attainable) objective of reaching financial independence by age 55—the age at which most workers can gain penalty‑free access to employer plan retirement savings.
+Therefore, in this article, we will focus on the less extreme (and more attainable) objective of reaching financial independence by age 55—the age at which some workers can gain penalty‑free access to employer plan retirement savings.
 Though these steps can be applied to any early retirement plan, the age 55 milestone can serve as a reasonable target for a wide range of individuals.

 What can a free consultation do for you?